Chocolate Peanut Butter Coconut Balls (Gluten-Free)

 - Recipes

-You bet that I packed these peanut butter energy balls with coconut along for the ride.
-Snacks are a must – always!
+You bet that I packed these chocolate peanut butter coconut balls along for the ride.
+Snacks are a must – always – especially if you have toddlers!

 These peanut butter energy balls came about about while messing around in the kitchen and testing out my Ninja.
 I was trying to find a suitable match for these trail mix bites.